Another Way to Die

-"Another Way to Die" is a song by American musicians Jack White and Alicia Keys.
-Written and produced by White as the theme song to the 2008 James Bond film Quantum of Solace, it was released as a single in the United States on September 30, 2008 and in Europe on October 20, 2008.
-The song—which features White on vocals, guitar, piano and drums and Keys on vocals—is the first duet in the Bond film series, and was nominated for Best Short Form Music Video at the 2009 Grammy Awards, with director P. R. Brown.
-It was also nominated for Best Song at the 2008 Critics' Choice Awards, and won Best Original Song at the Satellite Awards 2008.
-Commercially, the song reached number one in Finland and became a top-five hit in Austria, Norway, Scotland, and Switzerland.
+"Another Way to Die" is the theme song to the 2008 James Bond film Quantum of Solace, recorded by American musicians Jack White and Alicia Keys.
+The song was written and produced by White and features White on vocals, guitar, piano and drums and Keys on vocals.
+It is the first, and to date the only, duet in the Bond film series.
+It was released as a single from the film's soundtrack in the United States on September 30, 2008 and in Europe on October 20, 2008.
+A limited edition 7-inch single of 6,000 copies was released in the U.S. through White's label Third Man Records, and in the United Kingdom through XL Recordings.

-The single was released as a limited edition 7-inch single of 6,000 copies in the U.S. on September 30, 2008 by White's label Third Man Records, and in the United Kingdom on October 20, 2008 by XL Recordings.
-It was also released as a downloadable song for the video game Guitar Hero World Tour on November 7, 2008.
-An instrumental version of the song was also used in a Coca-Cola commercial, as Coca-Cola Zero was used to promote the film; however, White subsequently announced that he had not approved of the song being licensed for this use.
 Roughly the first two minutes of the song were first played on September 13, 2008 on the radio show Siglo 21 on Radio 3 in Spain.
 The song premiered on British radio on September 18, 2008 on BBC Radio 1's The Jo Whiley Show.
 Newsbeat described the reaction from listeners who e-mailed their opinions as mixed.
-On October 3, 2008 the music video premiered on Channel 4.
+A music video was also released for the song, which was nominated for Best Short Form Music Video at the 51st Annual Grammy Awards, with director P. R. Brown.
+The song was also nominated for Best Song at the 14th Critics' Choice Awards, and won Best Original Song at the 13th Satellite Awards.
+Commercially, the song reached number one in Finland and became a top-five hit in Austria, Norway, Scotland, and Switzerland.

+"Another Way to Die" was released as a downloadable song for the video game Guitar Hero World Tour on November 7, 2008.
+An instrumental version of the song was also used in a Coca-Cola commercial, as Coca-Cola Zero was used to promote the film; however, White subsequently announced that he had not approved of the song being licensed for this use.

 Background

-White wrote and produced the song and he plays the guitar, drums, and piano, while Keys provides vocals, becoming the first duet in Bond theme history.
-The pair filmed a video for the song in Toronto on September 6, 2008, whilst Keys was at the Toronto International Film Festival promoting her film The Secret Life of Bees while White was there with It Might Get Loud, a documentary on the electric guitar.
+Jack White wrote and produced the song and he plays the guitar, drums, and piano, while Alicia Keys provides vocals, becoming the first duet in James Bond theme history.
+The pair filmed a video for the song in Toronto on September 6, 2008, whilst Keys was at the 2008 Toronto International Film Festival promoting her film The Secret Life of Bees and White was there with It Might Get Loud, a documentary on the electric guitar.
 Initial reviews of the song were mixed, with some critics anticipating that the song could grow in popularity the more it was played on radio and performed live.
-Amy Winehouse and Leona Lewis had previously been rumored as the vocalists for the Bond theme.
+Amy Winehouse and Leona Lewis had previously been rumored as the vocalists for the Bond theme for the film Quantum of Solace.
+White confirmed in a 2022 interview that Winehouse was originally chosen to record the Quantum of Solace theme, but exited the project due to complications, leading to White and Keys being selected at the last minute.
 The song is included on the Super Edition of Keys' third studio album, As I Am (2007).